 Medications and therapies for treating eczema include:

 A person who experiences eczema flare-ups should speak with their doctor if their skin is drying out or they are experiencing increasing inflammation.
-The doctor can then prepare a treatment plan and advise on treatment options.
+The doctor can prepare a treatment plan and advise on treatment options.

 If a person knows somebody with scabies, they should avoid close contact until the infection has cleared.
 This includes not sharing towels, bedding, or anything else that might come into contact with the skin.